Skip to content

 1. The user enters the transaction data.

-2. The user requests authorization.
+2. The user requests authorization from the application.

 3. The application initializes an authorization mechanism.